-You can have the best pencils in the world, but unless you know how to draw with them, they're pretty useless.
 You're fairly sure you know how to hold a pencil, right?
-Well of course you do... but are you holding it correctly to draw?
+Well of course you're sure... but are you holding it correctly to draw?
 The grip we use for day-to-day writing is very inefficient and will limit you in many drawing scenarios.

 Quite simply, drawing from the fingers and wrist alone (which is the narrow range promoted by the standard hand writing grip) doesn't release the full potential of movement that drawing from the entire arm and shoulder affords us.